Jaffe2718/whisper-jni/README.md

 ## Platform support

-This library aims to support the following platforms:
+This library aims to support Windows x64, Mac (both AMD x64 and ARM), and Linux (both AMD x64 and ARM).

-* Windows10 x86_64 (included binary requires CPU features avx2, fma, f16c, avx)
-* Linux GLIBC x86_64/arm64 (built with debian focal, GLIBC version 2.31)
-* macOS x86_64/arm64 (built targeting v11.0)

 The native binaries for those platforms are included in the distributed jar.
 Please open an issue if you found it don't work on any of the supported platforms.